glenrobson/iiif-tiler-action/README.md

  * `output-dir` the location to store the generated image tiles.
 Default "images/"
  * `manifest` the location of the manifest which will contain links to all images in the `output-dir`.
 Default "images/manifest.json"

+An example project that uses this action is available at [iiif-test/test2](https://github.com/iiif-test/test2).

 ## Example action

 The following action watches the `images/uploads/` directory and sub directory for uploaded images.
 It then turns them into level0 IIIF images in the `images` directory and generates a manifest.json in the `images` directory contain links to all of the images.
 It then commits these images and manifest back to the source repository.